dineshkummarc/cozy/README.md

 To test the entire source tree run the tests.sh in the application root.
 To test any module run tests.(js|sh) at any level.

-Acceptance (functional) tests use jQuery and its testing framework QUnit.
+Acceptance tests use jQuery and its testing framework QUnit.
 Adding a new page to the app should start with writing an acceptance test that would define the page components and functionality.

+To upload (couchapp push) it to CouchDB run upload.sh in the application root.

 ### Less code ###

 Generally the tool is trying to capture as much as possible in JSON description and use as less code as possible.
-Compared to code, metadata is easier to test without considerable amounts of computational power.
+Why?
+Compared to code, metadata is easier and less expensive to test.

 ### Code structure ###